North Carolina Legislator Profile: Rep. Greg Murphy (R-Pitt)

 “I hope to be able to contribute to the health, education and welfare of the people of eastern North Carolina and our entire state.” - Greg Murphy (02/16/17)

-Murphy missed 30 percent of the votes so far in the House during the 2019-2020 session.
+Murphy missed 30 percent of the votes as of July 12, 2019 in the House during the 2019-2020 session.
 He missed a total of 115 more votes than a Representative who is currently undergoing chemotherapy.

 - Murphy missed 195 of the 662 votes so far in the 2019 session.